longpractice/linux_kernel_index/mm/s.md

 ## __set_fixmap
 in x86, associate the fixmap to the physical addresses

+## slab
+in a slab allocator, objects are put in slabs.
+Slabs compose caches for a specific object type.
+See kmem_cache for further information.
+Here discusses the slab data structure.

+Objects are not listed continuously in slabs but are distributed to a rather complicated scheme.
+There is management data in a slab and one slab contains multiple objects.
 ## start_kernel
 global starte routine that is executed after kernel loading to start various subsystems